cocmd/website/docs/packages/from_hub/prometheus.md

 :::

-This package contains 1 playbooks:
+This package contains no playbooks

-### prometheus.query-condition
-Run a prometheus query and check if a condition is true

-run it with: `cocmd run prometheus.query-condition`